He's thinking she's thinking the cat's thinking about her.

 Theory of Mind (ToM) and empathy

-My backstory When my son was diagnosed autistic, and I read that autism involves empathy deficits, I figured my empathic kid must be an exception to the rule.
+My backstory When my son was diagnosed with Asperger's (autistic), and I read that autism involves empathy deficits, I figured my empathic kid must be an exception to the rule.
 Then I met another couple of autistic kids, observed their behavior, and concluded they were exceptions too.
 Then I made some autistic, compassionate friends and— you get the idea.
-At that point, I had to consider that there was something wrong with the model.
+So then I had to consider that there was something wrong with the model.

 What's the model?
 What is ToM?
 ToM is a social cognitive skill.
 It’s the ability to understand that other people have attitudes, beliefs, feelings, experiences and intentions that are different from one’s own.
 It is often described as empathy.
 The absence of ToM is sometimes called mindblindness.